Date of Award:

 From these analyses, it appears that these semi-desert communities are closed (the available resources are totally used) and replacement of individuals is somewhat random following more or less random death.

-Rea, Kenneth Harold, "Plant Demographics Studies of Tall Threetip Sagebrush-Grass Vegetation on the Eastern Snake River Plains, Idaho" (1976).
+Rea, Kenneth Harold, "Plant Demographic Studies of Tall Threetip Sagebrush-Grass Vegetation on the Eastern Snake River Plains, Idaho" (1976).
 All Graduate Theses and Dissertations.
 3233.